Skip links and keyboard navigation

 • Remote attestation means that each time protected information is accessed, there is communication between the DRM system and external servers.
 Personal data is at risk of being collected by the external server, and that information may not be stored securely or appropriately managed.
 The collection and use of information must be consistent with the Queensland Government privacy requirements, and explicitly supported through contractual agreements.

 • Access can be compromised if the DRM technology needs to communicate with an external server to verify access restrictions or rules.
-This connection to an external server may also affect how and when you can access the record and how you can use it.
+This connection to an external server may also affect how and when you can access the digital public record and how you can use it.

 Use DRM and encryption